pprp/pprp/README.md

 ### Hi there 👋 this is pprp

-🥳 My name is Peijie Dong, English name is Peyton.

-🥰 I am a first-year Ph.D. student in Data Science and Analytics (DSA) at HKUST(GZ).
+🥳 My name is Peijie Dong, I am a first-year Ph.D. student in Data Science and Analytic (DSA) at HKUST(GZ).

-🌱 I’m currently working on Model Compression including NAS and KD.

-😄 Also, I’m a member of 🐼 [GiantPandaCV](https://github.com/GiantPandaCV).
+😄 I’m a member of 🐼 [GiantPandaCV](https://github.com/GiantPandaCV).

 📦 CSDN: [https://blog.csdn.net/DD_PP_JJ](https://blog.csdn.net/DD_PP_JJ)